2014 Press Release

 Fox News Channel Story with Be An Elf spokesperson, December 5, 2011

-Some people feel alone and sad over the holidays, and find comfort being part of this program.
-Others have families and bring their kids along to teach them the real meaning of Christmas.
+Some people feel alone and sad over the holidays, and will find comfort by being part of this program.
+Others have families and bring their children to teach them the true meaning of Christmas.

 BeAnElf.org hopes that reporters will include a mention of the site at the end of their story about the wonderful USPS program, so that the public can easily learn where their nearest postal branch is, and get the best tips available for how to effectively volunteer.

 Source: BE AN ELF

-MSNBC News Segment with Be An Elf spokesperson Patrick Reynolds, December 4, 2011
+MSNBC News Segment Interview with Be An Elf spokesperson Patrick Reynolds, December 4, 2011

-Fox News Channel Segment with Be An Elf spokesperson Patrick Reynolds, December 5, 2011
+Fox News Channel Segment Interview with Be An Elf spokesperson Patrick Reynolds, December 5, 2011